zeolearn/nodejs-text-tutorial/module3.md

 const eventEmitter = new EventEmitter();
 ```

-EventEmitter class provides various pre-defined methods to work with events.
+An EventEmitter class provides various pre-defined methods to work with events.
 These methods are `.on`, `.emit` and `.error`.
-Emiting an event from a function can be done triggering a callback function that can be accessed by any other JavaScript function.
+Emitting an event from a function can be done triggering a callback function that can be accessed by any other JavaScript function.
 This is like broadcasting.

 The ability to trigger an event can be done by following syntax: